OpenVisualCloud/Media-Transport-Library/doc/run.md

 sudo ./script/nicctl.sh create_vf 0000:af:00.0
 ```

-Pls check below output to find the VF BDF info, 0000:af:01.0 to 0000:af:01.5 in below example.
-Remember these VF BDFs, we will use it when run the sample application.
+To find the VF BDF (Bus Device Function) information, please check the output below.
+In this example, the VF BDFs range from 0000:af:01.0 to 0000:af:01.5.
+Remember these VF BDFs as you will need them when running the sample application.

 ```bash
 0000:af:00.0 'Ethernet Controller E810-C for QSFP 1592' if=enp175s0f0 drv=ice unused=vfio-pci *Active*